Stefan Kudelski

 Stefan Kudelski (27 August 1931 – 26 January 2013) was a Polish audio engineer known for creating the Nagra series of professional audio recorders.

 Life and career

-Stefan Kudelski was born in Warsaw into a family with engineering background.
+Stefan Kudelski was born in Warsaw into a family with an engineering background.
 In September 1939 the family fled Poland during the Nazi German and Soviet Invasion of Poland.
 They escaped to Romania, then moved to Hungary, and on to France.
 When the Germans occupied southern Vichy France, the family escaped to Switzerland in 1943.
 He studied at the Swiss Federal Institute of Technology in Lausanne and constructed his first tape recorder there, as a student project.
 The recorder was supposed to drive a machine tool, but was good enough to record audio as well.